 For those of you who may be unfamiliar with this term, simply put:

 Native plants are adapted to the local climate and soil conditions where they naturally occur.
+These native plants can be anything from weeds to bushes to trees.
 These important plant species provide nectar, pollen, and seeds that serve as food for native butterflies, insects, birds and other animals.
 Unlike natives, common horticultural plants do not provide energetic rewards for their visitors and often require insect pest control to survive.

 There are a ton of other good reasons to plant natives, and among those are: